diosadentro/payphone/README.md

 - S3 Bucket
 -- character_name
---- intro.wav - Intro sound like in the above audio
+--- intro.wav - Intro sound like in the above audio.
---- lights.wav - Message when change lights request is made
+--- lights.wav - Message when change light request is made.
---- song-input.wav - Message to prompt to enter a song name and artist
+--- song-input.wav - Message to prompt to enter a song name and artist.
---- select-song.wav - Message prompting the user to press the number to match a song
+--- select-song.wav - Message prompting the user to press the number to match a song.
---- different-song.wav - Message when a song isn't found to prompt to search to search again
+--- different-song.wav - Message when a song isn't found to prompt to search again.
---- after-beep.wav - Prompt for user to record a message
+--- after-beep.wav - Prompt for user to record a message.
---- save-or-record.wav - Prompt for the user to accept or re-record their message
+--- save-or-record.wav - Prompt for the user to accept or re-record their message.
---- recording-saved.wav - Message that the recording has been saved
+--- recording-saved.wav - Message that the recording has been saved.
---- joke1.wav - A joke to tell the caller
+--- joke1.wav - A joke to tell the caller.
 --- sorry.wav - A generic error message apologizing for the problem.

 There will also need to be a general file with a beep sound for prompts:
 - S3 Bucket
 -- general
---- beep.wav - Some beep noise for song selection.
+--- beep.wav - Some beep noise for speech recordings.

 The bucket name is defined in the Environment Variable `AWS__BucketName`.
 The character_name is defined in the `Characters` Environment Variable as a comma separated list.
 For example: `"Characters": "arnold, barbie, bill-clinton, billy-mays, donald-trump, eminem, eric-cartman, hank-hill, hillary-clinton, morgan-freeman, quagmire, spongebob, stewie"`.